CurtisJLButler/Discord-Activision-ID-Roles-Bot/README.md

 This saves the username of the account you use the command along with your Activision ID (replace "(ActivisionID)" with your actual Activision ID)

 ### /getid (optional:username)
-This grabs the Activision ID of the discord user (Has to be someone in this server that has set their Activision ID using /setid as above) if you type /getid without specifying a user, it will return your Activision ID instead of someone elses
+This grabs the Activision ID of the discord user (Has to be someone in this server that has set their Activision ID using /setid as above)
+if you type /getid without specifying a user, it will return your Activision ID instead of someone elses

+### /updateid (ActivisionID)
+This allows users to update their Activision ID's if they were incorrectly inputted into the database, or if they have updated their username on Call of Duty

+### /delid (ActivisionID)
+This allows users to delete their Activision ID's from the database.
+In this case you still have to enter your Activision ID so that you don't accidentaly delete your username.
+It's just a little accident prevention

 ## Future stuff
 I plan to add a semi feature rich log applet to this